atrok/columnChanger/README.md

 How does it work
 =================

-On startup utility checks next if 2 files are in its classpath, and it fails if it can't find it.
+On startup utility checks next if log4j2.xml and application.properties files are in its classpath, and it fails if it can't find it.

 Files are located in the root of .jar file by default, and thus are within the scope of classpath visibility.

 application.properties file contains configuration server connection options, which needs to be prepopulated before utility starts.

 2 additional options control execution flow:

 execution.timeout=<int> in msec (10msec default)